Section 1: Name

 The purpose of the Society is to promote the advancement of knowledge and high standards of practice in veterinary emergency medicine and critical patient care.
 Toward this purpose, the Society will:

-Individuals seeking membership in the Society will complete a membership application form provided by the Society’s administrative office.
-The application should be sent with dues payment to the Executive Director.
+Individuals seeking membership in the Society will complete a membership application provided by the Society’s administrative office.
+The application should be submitted with dues payment to the VECCS administrative office or submitted via the VECCS online membership process.
 Membership categories are as follows:

 Section 1: Active